-Given the size, capability and suite of technology that comes with the Matrice 30 Series, many describe this powerful workhorse as a perfect cross between the multi-purpose, safe and reliable DJI Matrice 300 RTK and smaller, more agile DJI Mavic 2 Enterprise Advanced.
+Given the size, capability, and suite of technology that comes with the Matrice 30 Series, many describe this powerful workhorse as a perfect cross between the multi-purpose, safe, and reliable DJI Matrice 350 RTK and smaller, more agile DJI Mavic 3 Enterprise Series.
 With quick arm-locking mechanisms, built-in landing gear, compact design, and the benefit of not having to calibrate payload upon startup, the M30T is one of the fastest deploying and most powerful police drones on the market — right out of the box!

 The DJI M30 and M30T

 There are two models currently available in the M30 series.
-The DJI M30 starts at the incredibly low starting price of $9,999 and features a refined aerodynamic airframe and Ternary Lithium batteries, allowing 41 minutes of flight time.
-The new camera has a 48 MP ½” CMOS sensor that can capture images with 8K photo resolution, 5-16x optical zoom and 200x maximum hybrid zoom.
+The DJI M30 starts at a very reasonable price and features a refined aerodynamic airframe and Ternary Lithium batteries, allowing 41 minutes of flight time.
+The new camera has a 48 MP ½” CMOS sensor that can capture images with 8K photo resolution, 5-16x optical zoom, and 200x maximum hybrid zoom.
 This makes it a great choice for public safety and search and rescue missions.

 The DJI M30T is the real showstopper and adds 640x512 high-resolution thermal imaging to the already packed suite of onboard, easy-to-use technology.
-At a starting price of $13,999, you can be sure this drone will set the bar for UAV excellence — and your fleet program — for years to come.
+You can be sure this drone will set the bar for UAV excellence — and your fleet program — for years to come.